 Temporary Hardship Forbearance

 Whenever you're considering to get student loan you should always consider checking the other options.
-This will help you to check with different compatible interest rates.
-You should always consider options for free money, check with the scholarships options.
+It will help you to check with different compatible interest rates.
+You should always consider options for free money such as the scholarships options.

 Fill and submit your Federal Student Aid Form to check the eligibility for grants.
-If you exhaust all the possible option then you should opt a private lender.
+If you exhaust all the possible options then you should opt a private lender.

 We do consider Ascent a decent choice for student loans, if you're self-sufficient and have a good credit score then Ascent is best for you because you won't be needing any cosigner.
 Plus if you apply for a loan here then you will get the benefit for a customizable repayment plan, this will make your life pleasant after school.